-Points Participation of Qualified Non-Profit Corporation 1 Material Participation in the development and operations of the Project through the entire Extended Use Period 2 Ownership interest of at least twenty-five (25%) in the general partner or non- investor member of the Owner that includes a distribution of financial benefits equal to or greater than the ownership interest through the entire Extended Use Period 3 Ownership interest of one-hundred (100%) in the general partner or non- investor membership of the Owner through the entire Extended Use Period
+Points Participation of Qualified Non-Profit Corporation 1 Material Participation in the development and operations of the Project through the entire Extended Use Period.
+Non-Profit will be required to complete a certificate of material participation.

+2 Ownership interest of at least twenty-five (25%) in the general partner or non-investor member of the Owner that includes a distribution of financial benefits equal to or greater than the ownership interest through the entire Extended Use Period.
+3 Ownership interest (including all financial benefits) of one-hundred (100%) in the general partner or non- investor membership of the Owner through the entire Extended Use Period, including all financial benefits.